microsoft/sca-fuzzer/docs/user/minimization.md

 ## Usage

 To run the minimization mode, you need a program that violates the contract (e.g., `program.asm`), a configuration file that was used to detect the violation (e.g., `config.yaml`), a specification of the instruction set (e.g., `base.json`).
-The config file must set the input generation seed (`input_gen_seed`) to the value that matches the seed used in the `fuzz` mode to generate the violating inputs.
+The config file must set the input generation seed (`data_generator_seed`) to the value that matches the seed used in the `fuzz` mode to generate the violating inputs.

 The syntax of the command is as follows: